DaveBenham/VenomModules/README.md

 ### GATE output and LED light
 The stage gate output is high at 10V for as long as the stage is active, otherwise it is 0V.

 The LED light above the port glows yellow when the stage is active.
+When working with polyphony the brightness of the LED is proportional to the percentage of channels that are in that stage.

 ### Automatic termination of envelopes
 All active envelopes will instantly be terminated and the envelope generator will return to an idle state if any of the following occur